-the Employee Retirement Income Security Act.287 In response to this issue, some states have enacted "mandate-to-cover" or "mandate-to-offer" laws.288 According to Resolve: The National Infertility Association, "20 states have passed fertility insurance coverage laws."289 A mandate-to-offer law requires an insurer to let employers know that coverage is available; it does not, however, require insurers to cover or employers to purchase such policies.290 California and Texas are two states that have enacted such laws.291 Mandate-to-cover laws require an insurer to cover some fertility treatments.292 At least six states explicitly cover IVF in their mandates-to-cover or -offer.293 At least five states also exempt religious organizations from the coverage requirement.294 Coverage for fertility
+Although there has been a consistent effort to introduce legislation to address the lack of insurance coverage, no federal requirement mandates insurance coverage for infertility treatments.
+Where states have enacted legislation mandating insurance coverage for infertility services, self-insured employers need not offer insurance that meets the minimum state requirements since they are exempt by the Employee Retirement Income Security Act.
+In response to this issue, some states have enacted "mandate-to-cover" or "mandate-to-offer" laws.
+According to Resolve: The National Infertility Association, "20 states have passed fertility insurance coverage laws."
+A mandate-to-offer law requires an insurer to let employers know that coverage is available; it does not, however, require insurers to cover or employers to purchase such policies.
+California and Texas are two states that have enacted such laws.
+Mandate-to-cover laws require an insurer to cover some fertility treatments.
+At least six states explicitly cover IVF in their mandates-to-cover or mandates-to-offer.
+At least five states also exempt